NelsonPython/CTF_SIVBGR_2024/babys_first_rsa_crypto.md

 ## Challenge: Baby's First RSA [Crypto] 150 Points

-I learned just learned about RSA and I am pretty sure that I implemented it right.
+I just learned about RSA and I am pretty sure that I implemented it right.
 It should be impossible to get my flag.

 Two files were provided:  main.py and challenge